Merkel, Trump talk trade and Iran at G7 | DW | 26.08.2019

 Trump said he has raised the issue with G7 leaders that countries take back foreign "Islamic State" fighters captured by US-backed forces in Syria and Iraq.

 He said it was unfair for the US to hold hundreds of foreign fighters in Syria.
-He said many came from Europe — including Germany — and wants them to repatriate the fighters.
+He said many came from Europe — including Germany — and that he wanted the fighters repatriated.

 Merkel noted that Germany has repatriated some IS wives and children.